This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Instructions

-• Slice each chicken breast in half so they are thinner to make 4 portions.
+- Slice each chicken breast in half so they are thinner to make 4 portions.
 Place a piece of plastic wrap over the top of them and pound them to a 1/2 inch thickness.
-Alternatively, you can buy them thinly cut at the store.

-• Place the almond flour, salt and pepper in a large bowl.
-Place each chicken breast into the bowl and coat with the almond flour
+- Place the salt, pepper, almond flour, and tapioca in a large bowl.
+Place each chicken breast into the bowl and coat with the almond flour.
+Add the olive oil to the skillet.

-• Once the ghee is melted and the oil is sizzling, add the chicken breast to the skillet.
-Cook 5 minutes on each side until lightly browned then remove the chicken breasts from the pan and transfer to a plate.
+- Once the oil is sizzling, dredge the chicken in the flour mixture bowl covering each chicken piece well then shake off the excess.
+Place in the skillet.
+Cook 3-5 minutes on each side until lightly browned then remove the chicken from the pan, place on a plate and set aside.

 Notes